Altinn/altinn-studio-docs/content/app/app-dev-course/modul2/_index.en.md

 In this module, you will further develop the application you created in [Module 1](../modul1), including, among other things, a new page, dynamic tracks, and prefilling.

-You can do parts of module 2 in [Altinn Studio Designer](/app/getting-started/ui-editor/) (Designer), but some tasks need to be performed using [local development](/app/getting-started/local-dev).
+You can do parts of Module 2 in [Altinn Studio Designer](/app/getting-started/ui-editor/) (Designer), but some tasks need to be performed using [local development](/app/getting-started/local-dev).

 **Themes covered in this module:**